datenhahn/cosilino-device/Readme.md

 ## cosilino-device

 I built and flashed the firmware with the Arduino IDE.
-This folder contains the Android IDE ino-file for the device.
+This folder contains the Arduino IDE ino-file for the device.

 The device uses the WifiManager arduino lib (https://github.com/tzapu/WiFiManager).
 If it cannot connect to a Wifi all LEDs will be on.
 You then can